Skip to Content

 Recommended fruit portion size for German Shepherds

-When feeding fruit to your German Shepherd, if it contains a pit or seeds, remove these as they contain traces of cyanide which is toxic and extremely harmful if eaten in large quantities.
-Pits can also crack teeth, are a choking hazard, or cause a blockage in the dog’s digestive system.
+When feeding fruit to your German Shepherd, if it contains a pit or seeds, remove these as they contain traces of cyanide, which is toxic and extremely harmful if eaten in large quantities.

-It’s best to wash and clean fruit for your dog just like you would for your family, as this helps rinse away any dirt and residual chemicals.
-You can cut the fruit into small pieces, mash or puree.
-Some dogs might not like the texture of the fruit, so you can always try them as frozen treats as I do with raspberries and strawberries.
+• It’s best to wash and clean fruit for your dog just like you would for your family, as this helps rinse away any dirt and residual chemicals.

 While many fruits in and around your house are perfectly safe for dogs, some are very dangerous, so it’s critical to learn which fruits German Shepherds can’t eat due to their toxicity.

-You will also need to take extra care if you grow fruit at home as once the fruit has fallen from the tree and starts to decompose, it produces ethanol (alcohol) which is also toxic to dogs, as are these other foods.
-Never leave your dog unsupervised where there is free access to fruit.
+You will also need to take extra care if you grow fruit at home, as once the fruit has fallen from the tree and starts to decompose, it produces ethanol (alcohol), which is also toxic to dogs.

 Avocado

 German Shepherds should not eat avocados.
-The pit, skin, and leaves of avocados contain person, is a toxin that can cause vomiting and diarrhea.
+The pit, skin, and leaves of avocados contain persin, a toxin that can cause vomiting and diarrhea.
 The fleshy inside of the fruit doesn’t have as much persin as the rest of the plant.
 Nonetheless, it is still unsafe for your dog to eat.

 If you are a Mexican food lover like me, keep your German Shepherd away from your guacamole!